-Empowering Students to Recognize and Reduce Health Inequities: A Q&A with The Dartmouth Institute’s New Social Justice Curriculum Advisor
+Empowering Students to Recognize and Reduce Health Inequities: A Q&A with Geisel's New Social Justice Curriculum Advisor

-When students first step into The Dartmouth Institute’s MPH and MS programs, they begin an important journey that will help equip them to dissect and address social inequalities facing public health and healthcare.
+When students first step into Dartmouth's MPH and MS programs, they begin an important journey that will help equip them to dissect and address social inequalities facing public health and healthcare.
 Leading this endeavor is Dartmouth Institute Assistant Professor Alka Dev, DrPH, MHS, in her new role as social justice curriculum advisor for the Institute’s educational programs.

 Q: What are some of your goals for incorporating social justice principles throughout the Institute’s educational programs?